safespring/docs/content/new/elastic-ip.md

 [GoBGP](https://osrg.github.io/gobgp/) and
 [ExaBGP](https://github.com/Exa-Networks/exabgp)

-Please note that the Security Groups you configure for your instance will be applied to the OpenStack network for the instance, as well as to the IP addresses announced by the instance.
+Please note that the security groups you configure for your instance will be applied to the Openstack network for the instance, as well as to the IP addresses announced by the instance.

 Installing Bird is trivial as it is available in most linux distributions (Enterprise